Here’s How to Give Ourself a Diabetic Foot Check

 #2 Dry the Foot

 With the help of a soft cloth or a bath towel dry the foot.
 Also, make sure to dry between the toes.

 With the help of the hands rotate the ankle slightly in order for the sole to be angled upward and be visible.
 Make sure not to overextend the ankle.
-In case you cannot see the bottom of the foot, feel free to use a handheld mirror in order to see its reflection.
+In case we cannot see the bottom of the foot, feel free to use a handheld mirror in order to see its reflection.

 Heels – Feel for the cracked, dry or rough skin.
-You should bear in mind that even small fissures might become infected.
+We should bear in mind that even small fissures might become infected.
 Therefore just to be safe, moisturize on a daily basis with colorless, odorless lotion.

 However, do not moisturize between the toes since bacteria love moist, warm places.

 Balls of feet – Look for irregular textures and bumps.
 This part endures pressure when we walk.
 Therefore corns or calluses might develop.
 To reduce this risk we must make sure to have proper-fitting footwear.

 Soles of feet – feel for lumps and bumps, that might be signs of bone or muscle injuries.
 To consult our doctor in case we notice open wounds known as ulcers or if the signs persist.

 Feel the foot with the help of our hands, checking the top and bottom for any temperature changes or bumps from one part of our foot to another.
 Make sure to do the same procedure with our other foot.